 By and large the users have a positive outlook, a desire to streamline their MT operations, and a keen interest in introducing improvements and trying out new applications.
-One current user plans to take on a new application, joining the ranks of those who use MT to screen translation requests.
+One user plans to introduce MT to screen translation requests.
 Another site is plugging MT into databases on CD-ROM.

 They are asking for, and working on, new and better tools.
 They want to be on high-end workstations instead of mainframes.
 They want software to test texts ahead of time to see if they lend themselves to MT.
 Much in demand is a good system for repetitions processing, whereby previously translated texts are matched against the ongoing translation process and displayed for possible pasting in.
 They need better converters for moving freely between different publishing environments.
 They are also working on terminology managers.
 Integration of the workstation seems to be the key.
-The Canadian Government is putting the finishing touches on a "fully equipped zero-wait-time multimedia workstation on a LAN server" with access to terminology banks, multi-task word-processing packages, automated terminology searching, text analysis, and other specialized software.
+The Canadian Government is putting the finishing touches on a "fully equipped zerowait-time multimedia workstation on a LAN server" with access to terminology banks, multitask word-processing packages, automated terminology searching, text analysis, and other specialized software.

 They are also asking for, and working on, more language combinations, more domains, and better strategies for controlling the quality of input texts.
-At least two of them are seriously looking into interlingual MT, and the Unión Fenosa in Spain, working with Carnegie Mellon's Kant system, is dreaming the impossible dream and turning it into reality: MT with no postediting!
+At least two of them are seriously looking into interlingual MT, and the Union Fenosa in Spain, working with Carnegie Mellon's KANT system, is dreaming the impossible dream and turning it into reality: MT with no postediting!